tvanvalkenburg/DL_textGen/README.md

 # DL_textGen
 The notebook in this repository is the final assignment for a class in Deep Learning at the University of Toronto.
+The .txt file is the corpus used to train the models